-Starting July 1, 2026, this bill limits the extent to which employers at certain warehouse distribution centers can require their employees to meet production quotas.
+For warehouse quotas, starting July 1, 2026, the bill limits the extent to which employers at certain warehouse distribution centers can require their employees to meet production quotas.
 It generally applies to employers that employ at least (1) 100 employees at a single warehouse distribution center in the state or (2) 1,000 employees at multiple warehouse distribution centers in the state.